miguelangeltorresfp/personal-website/README.md

 ## Deploy to Production

-Deploying to production is as easy as pushing you local changes to Github's `master` branch for the repository 🙌.
+Deploying to production is as easy as pushing local changes to Github's `master` branch on the repository 🙌.